crypticalfish86/CS50-Assignments/week_2/week_2_notes.md

 for specific circumstances, make will still be used for now but in the real world you will use the other method

+in compiling there are actually 4 steps:

+1. preprocessing
+2. compiling
+3. assembling
+4. linking

+preprocessing:
+    when you install C there is a hidden file on your hard drive that stores all the standard
+    C libraries e.g. <stdio.h> this contains
+    the assembly language required to interpret
+    the functions in those libraries (this is where we would store third party libraries like cs50 too)
+    so preprocessing looks for any line that begins with "#" and go retrive that file on your hard drive

+compiling:
+    once a program has been pre processed, it now looks only into main (as everything outside of main has been interpreted), now what it does is actually convert your source code in C into "assembly code" (NOT 0s and 1s, assembly can still be interpreted by a human it just looks extremely hard to read)

+assembling:
+    this is where the assembly code that was created